 samadhi vajra-vimbopama – The highest Samadhi, that of the Tathagata.
 Vajra means thunderbolt, or bolt of lightning.

-samapatti – The four formless meditative attainments following the four rupa dhyana.
+samapatti – The four formless meditative attainments beyond the four rupa dhyana.

-samata – Sameness; the perception that all is of the same essence.
+samata – Sameness; the perception that everything is of the same essence.

 What is the characteristic of no-mind (wu-hsin)?
 The characteristic is no-thought (wu-nien).
 What is the characteristic of no-thought?
 The characteristic is non-duality.
 What is the characteristic of non-duality?
 The characteristic is the sameness of things. – Tathagatajnanamudrasamadhi (Jan Yun Hua, 1989)

-sambhogakaya – ‘Reward body’ or ‘body of enjoyment’ of a tathagata, which functions in perfect harmony.
-(Sometimes translated ‘retribution’, but retribution is usually understood to mean punishment.)
+sambhogakaya – ‘Reward body’ or ‘body of enjoyment’ of a tathagata, which functions in perfect harmony; sometimes rendered as ‘retribution body’.

-samjna – Knowledge of characteristics.
-Samjna is typically translated as perception, but it is more than that.
-Samjna is what the mind (citta) does, which is to attach itself to the good or bad characteristics of things, based on our perception of them as benign or malignant.
-In Genesis this is the knowledge of good and evil.
+samjna – Knowledge of characteristics, of differences; relative thinking.
+Samjna is what the mind (citta) does, which is to attach itself to the good or bad characteristics of things, categorizing them as benign or malignant.

 “The psychological faculty of discernment.
 Samjna is said to recognize the distinctive characteristics of things, for example, by identifying different colours.”
 (Wisdom Library)

-samkalpa – Will, volition, resolve, purpose, aim, intention, determination.
+samkalpa – Will, resolve, purpose, intention, determination.
 Samyak samkalpa is the second perfection of the Eightfold Path.

 Samsara – The wheel or cycle of birth and death.

-samskrita – Conditioned phenomena; lacking self-substance and therefore dependent on something else for its arising.
-“All conditioned phenomena (saṃskṛta) have a transitory (anitya) nature: that is an absolute mark.
-The transitory is unreal (asatya).”
-(Antonym: bhutasvabhava)
+samskrita – Conditioned events or phenomena, lacking self-substance and therefore dependent on something else for their arising.
+“All conditioned phenomena have a transitory nature: that is an absolute characteristic.
+The transitory is unreal.”

 satori (Japanese) – sudden awakening.

-skandha (see Suzuki below) – The five aggregates or functions of the self.
-These are: form (rupa), feeling perceived as pleasant or unpleasant (vedana), knowledge of good and bad (samjna), volitional formations (samskara), and consciousness (vijnana).
-The last four are collectively known as nama or ‘mind’: altogether the five skandha are namarupa, mind and form.
-(See https://www.wisdomlib.org/definition/)
+skandhas – The five aggregates or functions of the ego-self.
+These are: form (rupa); feeling (vedana); knowledge of characteristics (samjna); expectations (samskara); and discriminating consciousness (vijnana).
+The last four are collectively known as nama or ‘mind’.
+Altogether the five skandha are namarupa, mind and form.
+(See https://www.wisdomlib.org/definition/) (See also Yogananda, below)

 smrti – (Chinese nien) recollectedness, mindfulness: the seventh perfection of the Eightfold Path.
 Asmrti (Chinese wu-nien) – forgetfulness, oblivion.

-Sunyata (Sunata)- The Void, Emptiness; quantum physics: when physical matter disappears in the absence of a conscious observer.
+Sunyata – The void, emptiness; quantum physics: when physical matter disappears in the absence of a conscious observer.

 Svabhava – Inherent nature, intrinsic nature.
-The trisvabhava are the three natures:
+The trisvabhava are the following (Lankavatara Sutra):

 Tao – Consciousness, the Dharma, Tathata, Mind, etc.